braydie/Gov.im-Redesign/README.md

 Gov.im-Redesign
 ===============

-An unsolicited redesign of the Isle of Man Government website
+An unsolicited redesign of the Isle of Man Government website.

+Live demo available at [braydie.com/govim](http://www.braydie.com/govim).